guharoytamajit/magnolia.example.blossom/README.md

 # magnolia.example.blossom

-This is an Magnolia CMS example project which use blossom.
+This is a Magnolia CMS example project which use blossom.

 ## General